renatodinizc/dsa_rust/README.md

 ### Custom Binary Search Tree
 A generic, memory-safe binary search tree custom implementation, supporting essential operations like search, insert and remove.

+### Custom Heap
+A generic heap implementation featuring basic operations like insert and remove items with O(log N).
+It is a natural fit for a priority queue implementation.

 ## Testing

 Test cases are included for verifying the correctness of each algorithm and the hash map.
 Run tests with: